Skip to Content

 Installation

-This will add @level-ci/a11y-playwright to the dependencies in package.json.
+This will add @level-ci/a11y-playwright to the dev dependencies in package.json.

 Setup